fly-lang/web/README.md

 - [Fork Awesome](https://forkaweso.me/)

 ## Getting Started
-Her you can find instruction how to deploy the web application in your environment.
+Here you can find instruction how to deploy the web application in your environment.

 ### Prerequisites
 In order to see the webpages of this site you need: